Arkansa Bankruptcy Lawyer

 Download our Bankruptcy and Your Property PDF now to find out more about how exemptions can help protect your home, vehicles, and even your jewelry during bankruptcy.

 Keeping your property with Chapter 13 bankruptcy

 Exemptions play an important role in Chapter 13 bankruptcies.
 Under Chapter 7, a bankruptcy trustee can sell—or liquidate—property that can’t be fully exempted.
 But if you’re filing Chapter 13 bankruptcy, you can keep your property by rolling what can’t be exempted into your court-ordered payment plan.

-If you're receiving threatening phone calls from creditors or you've been threatened with foreclosure or repossession, we can help.
+If you’re receiving threatening phone calls from creditors or you’ve been threatened with foreclosure or repossession, we can help.
 Rainwater, Holt & Sexton is able to serve clients throughout Arkansas, including Little Rock, Fayetteville, Conway, and Hot Springs, and we want to help you get your life back.
-Call our 24/7 team at (800) 767-4815 or fill out our free contact request form today.

 *We are a debt relief agency.
 We help people file for bankruptcy relief under the bankruptcy code.